HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Materials and Methods

 \subsubsection{Orientation sampling}

 We use the axis-angle representation for the orientations of the end effector.
 The orientation is described by a rotation vector $\mathbf{r} = \left[r_{1}, r_{2}, r_{3}\right]^T,$ that encodes the axis of rotation $u = \mathbf{r}/||\mathbf{r}||$ and a rotation angle $\Theta = ||\mathbf{r}||$.
 Orientation sampling is carried out by interpolation between two orientations $\mathbf{r_1}, \mathbf{r_2}$ using a spherical linear interpolation, i.e., Slerp \cite{shoemake1985}, which takes advantage of the fact that the spherical metric of $S^3$ is the same as the angular metric of $SO(3)$ for a constant angular speed of movement \cite{shoemake1985}.
-Moreover, it creates a torque-minimal path for the rotation as it travels along the straightest path the rounded surface of a sphere and it.
+Moreover, it travels along the straightest (and shortest) path on the rounded surface of the quaternion unit sphere.